+Liberal Arts

-Current issues will be researched and discussed along with logic, analysis, persuasion and research methods.
-Prerequisite: CORE 131 or equivalent skill • Fall, Spring Liberal Arts Associate of Arts, General Education Requirements Liberal Arts provides a framework for those wishing to complete two years of college without a particular emphasis in a department or program; it encourages a broad, liberal education as well as flexibility in planning.
-Associate of Arts Requirements Sixty-two credit hours, of which at least 11 are at the 200 level or above.
+Associate of Arts, General Education Requirements

+Liberal Arts provides a framework for those wishing to complete two years of college without a particular emphasis in a department or program; it encourages a broad, liberal education as well as flexibility in planning.

+Associate of Arts Requirements

+Sixty-two credit hours, of which at least 11 are at the 200 level or above.
 CORE 100/110 is required.
 Twelve courses must be completed from the university's intellectual foundations, with at least one course completed in each foundation.
 Eight courses can be distributed according to the individual's needs or wishes.

-Liberal Arts and Franciscan Core Courses (LIBA, CORE) CORE 100 Franciscan Life 1 sem. hr.
+Liberal Arts and Franciscan Core Courses (LIBA, CORE)

+CORE 100 Franciscan Life

+CORE 101 Franciscan Life

+CORE 110 Franciscan Life Online

+transferring in with 30 credits or more.

+CORE 120M Freshman Seminar

 This required course introduces first-year students to the cultural and historical foundations of Briar Cliff University through an exploration of the Franciscan tradition.
 The course will follow the major events and turning points in the life of Francis of Assisi, focusing on the difficult questions he faced.

-Fall
+• Fall

-CORE 101 Franciscan Life

 1 sem. hr.

-A required Franciscan service learning experience that empowers students to think critically and act meaningfully in promoting charity, care, and justice in our communities, at home and abroad
+A required Franciscan service learning experience that empowers students to think critically and act meaningfully in promoting charity, care, and justice in our communities, at home and abroad • I-Term 2 sem. hrs.
+CORE 110 introduces incoming students to the cultural and historical foundations of Briar Cliff University Spring 1 sem. hr.

-• J-Term

-CORE 110 Franciscan Life Online

-2 sem. hrs.

-CORE 110 introduces incoming students to the cultural and historical foundations of Briar Cliff University through an exploration of the Franciscan tradition.
+This course will serve to familiarize students with the academic infrastructure of the University; to acculturate them to the expectations, skills, and demands of life as a university student; and to begin establishing basic skills in communication, time-management, and an array of proven learning strategies. through an exploration of the Franciscan tradition.
 This course is very similar to CORE 100, but is held online and does not include some of the experiential learning components of CORE 100.
-Available only to students transferring in with 30 credits or more.
+Available only to students Fall 3 sem. hrs.

-• Spring

-CORE 120M Freshman Seminar

-1 sem. hr.